dotnet/csharplang/proposals/improved-interpolated-strings.md

     2. The argument list `Al` is constructed with one value parameter of type `string`.
     3. Traditional method invocation resolution is performed with method group `Ml` and argument list `Al`.
 For the purposes of method invocation final validation, the context of `Ml` is treated as a _member\_access_ through an instance of `T`.
-        * If a single-best method `Fi` is found and no errors were produced, the result of lookup is `Fi`.
+        * If a single-best method `Fi` is found and no errors were produced, the result of method invocation resolution is `Fi`.
         * Otherwise, an error is reported.
 2. For every _interpolation_ `ix` component of `i`:
     1. Member lookup on `T` with the name `AppendFormatted` is performed.
 The resulting method group is called `Mf`.